ktouloumis/Skyline-Queries/SK on car dataset/README.md

 This file contains the python program to compute the skyline set on a car data set given in [1].
 The attributes of the data set are:

--buying price: vhigh, high, med, low.
+- buying price: vhigh, high, med, low.
--maintenance cost: vhigh, high, med, low.
+- maintenance cost: vhigh, high, med, low.
--number of doors: 2, 3, 4, 5more.
+- number of doors: 2, 3, 4, 5more.
--persons: 2, 4, more.
+- persons: 2, 4, more.
--lug_boot: small, med, big.
+- lug_boot: small, med, big.
--safety: low, med, high.
+- safety: low, med, high.

 The dominance relationship is built in the following way:
 An object(x) dominates another object(y) if has equal or grater safety, luggage size, capacity, number of doors